cynthiateeters/poem-starter/reports/ai-poetry-prep-assignment/repo/README.md

 - Your selected poem and why you chose it
 - HTML guidelines (5-10 bullet points)
 - CSS guidelines (5-10 bullet points)
-- Screenshots of 2-3 key AI conversations
+- Key AI conversations (copy-paste your best prompts and responses)

 ### 2. reflection.md